 Cambridge, MA – Timberline Construction has completed an office expansion project for Sage Therapeutics.
-It has renovated approximately 30,000sf of space for the phased occupancy of the company as it continues to grow and hire more employees within the historic Athenaeum Press Building, part of the Alexandria Real Estate Equities, Inc. portfolio.
+It has renovated approximately 30,000sf of space for the phased occupancy of the company as it continues to grow and hire more employees within the historic Athenaeum Press Building.
 Timberline worked closely with Sage and its internal vendors, as well as Sage’s design team, Spagnolo Gisness & Associates.

 The contemporary reception area welcomes employees and visitors to the office.
 The office project includes multiple workstation configurations, such as break-out areas, private offices, phone rooms, and conference rooms to provide options for working independently and collaborating as a team.